 How to Write the Notre Dame Application Essays 2016-2017

-Notre Dame is organized into four colleges, Arts and Letters, Science, Engineering and Business.
-Studying abroad is popular with students, with over half studying abroad for at least a semester.
+Notre Dame is comprised of four colleges: Arts and Letters, Science, Engineering, and Business.
+Studying abroad is popular with students, with over half of them studying abroad for at least a semester.
 The Fighting Irish are also fiercely loyal, boasting a graduation rate among the top five in the country.

-The Notre Dame supplement to the Common Application includes three short prompts, which CollegeVine essay specialists have briefly analyzed below.
+The Notre Dame supplement to the Common Application (check out our latest blog post How to Write the Common Application Essays 2017-2018) includes three short prompts, which CollegeVine essay specialists have briefly analyzed below.

 There are many more reasons to love Notre Dame beyond those mentioned in this list, but we hope these will get you started!